IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled. for More Details. CLICK HERE

 I have won awards from The National Abstract Show at Garfield Park and from the SALI Members Show.
 My artwork in both private and corporate settings.

 In a culture built on speed and information, I am drawn to reflection and stillness.
 The scenery of thought and memory is as interesting to me as our visible world.
 Evocative and moody, my work often explores human attachment and detachment through the use of fragmented figures.

-Visual Arts: Constructions/Collage, New Media/Technology, Printmaking, Textiles, Works on paper
+Visual Arts: Constructions/Collage, New Media/Technology, Printmaking, Textiles, Works on paper; term

 “Everything is a reaction, my expressions included.
 I try to absorb as much as I can from all interactions and let my reactions be expressive, for you to see, or hear, or touch.
 I hope never to be static.” – Anna Landsman